LimeChain/etherlime/doc/developer-documentation/etherlime-library-api/deployers.md

   - `params` - the constructor params you'd need to pass on deploy (if there are any)

-The deployment method reads the API Key form the deployer `defaultOverrides` object.
+The deployment method reads the API Key (needed only for using Etherscan) form the deployer `defaultOverrides` object.

 Passing API Key to the deployer: